England. Change location

 Entry requirements

-There are no pre-requisites for studying this module.
+There are no prerequisites for studying this module.
 However, since this is an OU level 2 module, you are strongly advised to have completed OU level 1 studies first.

-You should have up to 12 hours study time available each week for studying the module materials.
+You should have up to 12 hours of study time available each week for studying the module materials.

 Preparatory work